DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Charts/LineSeries/Descriptions/Charts-LineSeries-StackedSpline.md

-Stacked spline series visualize cumulative values (you need to add more than one series).
+Stacked spline series visualize cumulative values (you must add more than one series of this type).
 The topmost series displays the total of all available values.
-Follow the steps below to create a stacked spline series:
+Follow the steps below to create stacked spline series:
 1. Use the [DxChart.Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChart-1.Data) property to specify a data source.
-2. Add a [DxChartStackedSplineSeries](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartStackedSplineSeries-3) object to chart markup.
+2. Add [DxChartStackedSplineSeries](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartStackedSplineSeries-3) objects to chart markup.
+Each series can specify data used via the [Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartXYSeries-4.Data) property.
 3. Use series [ArgumentField](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartXYSeries-4.ArgumentField) and [ValueField](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartXYSeries-4.ValueField) properties to specify data source fields that supply arguments and values for chart points.
 4. *Optional*.
 Specify series [Filter](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartXYSeries-4.Filter) and [SummaryMethod](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartXYSeries-4.SummaryMethod) properties to filter and aggregate series values.
 This demo filters data by region.
 It also groups arguments by date and calculates aggregate values using the `Enumerable.Sum` method.

-Each series can specify its data via the [Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartXYSeries-4.Data) property.

 Line-based series support point [markers](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartSeriesPoint) and [labels](https://docs.devexpress.com/Blazor/405083/components/charts/labels#series-labels).
-Use checkboxes to show or hide these elements.
+Use checkboxes to display/hide these elements.